Content Warning: Please be advised that this article mentions substance use and other potentially triggering subjects. Read with discretion.

 As a further distinction, an individual with a PsyD degree may not do as much research training as a person in a psychology Ph.D. program.
 Someone studying in a Ph.D. program in psychology will often have training in both research and practice.

 Social Workers can teach at college level, many professors in both undergraduate and graduate programs only have MSW ( without another Ph.D) or they may have a DSW (may also be true for counselors).
 However, they can provide therapy and counseling services in various environments.
 A psychologist may also be involved with the American Psychological Association (APA), the most prominent psychological association in the US.
-Counselors may be involved in the American Counselors Association (ACA).
+The American Psychological Association also provides an ethics code and various resources for mental health professionals.
+Counselors may be involved in the American Counselors Association (ACA) as opposed to the American Psychological Association.

 Except for the instances in which psychiatrists provide psychotherapy, visits with a psychiatrist may be short check-ins on medication management.
-A psychologist or counselor can work with a client in a therapeutic setting between these meetings.
+A psychologist or counselor can work with a client in a therapeutic setting between these meetings to offer regular talk therapy sessions.
+You may also choose to try online therapy for these sessions if attending them in person isn’t convenient.

 Do Therapists And Psychologists Cost The Same?

 Cost is often on many clients' minds when seeking therapy.
 Often, the cost of sessions depends on a therapist or psychologist's location, specialty, practice type, experience in specific mental disorders, and educational level.
-A therapist with a master's degree may gain less than a psychologist with a Ph.D. in psychology.
+A therapist with a master's degree may earn less than a psychologist with a Ph.D. in psychology who is affiliated with the American Psychological Association.

 Types Of Mental Health Professionals

 There are many types of therapists, all of which cover various areas of mental health.
-Understanding the difference between each can further guide you in choosing your provider.
+Understanding the difference between each can further guide you in choosing your provider and finding a therapist who can meet your specific needs.

 Many psychologists only have master's degrees, they may, for example, perform psychological testing in schools, or a related field and have often completed advanced studies.
 Clinical psychologists may also research topics that interest them, independently or as faculty for higher education facilities.
 They work with clients and determine treatments based on their observations.